Birdheezy/METARMap2.0-HA-Integration/README.md

 Setup the IP address (either HTTP or HTTPS, depending on how you setup your map) then give it a name.
 Multiple maps can be setup, just use a different name for each one.

-You should then have a button that you can press to update the weather, and a switch to turn the LED's off and on.
-I setup an automation that turns the lights on in the morning, and off in the evening.
-Then another automation that, every 5 minutes, looks to see if the LED switch is on, if it is, it presses the update weather button.
+You should then have a button that you can press to update the weather, a switch to turn the LED's off and on and a sensor that reports the last time the weather was updated.
+You can use the built in lights on/off time or  setup an automation that turns the lights on in the morning, and off in the evening.
+Again, you can use the built in wx updater in the settings website or build another automation that, every 5 minutes, looks to see if the LED switch is on, if it is, it presses the update weather button.
 That way the map isn't needlessly updating weather when the lights are off